|Trip Duration:||28 days|

 |Best season:||March - June / September-November|

-Dolpo trekking “Dolpo trekking” is the northwest of Nepal lies a region ringed like a horseshoe shape of soaring peaks called Dolpo.
+Dolpo trek “Dolpo trekking” lies in the northwest of Nepal region.
+Ringed like a horseshoe shape of soaring peaks called Dolpo.
+It ringed like a horseshoe shape of soaring peaks called Dolpo.
 These peaks rise higher than 21,000 feet and have a cold high desert feel to it.
-Home to people of Tibetan decent since the early centuries of the Christianity, Tibetan refugees continue to trickle into Dolpo.
+Home to people of Tibetan decent since the early centuries of Christianity, Tibetan refugees continue to trickle into Dolpo.
 Most of the Tibetans follow the Tibetan Buddhist religion through some practice the Bon religion too.
 This religion pre-dates Buddhism and was widespread in Tibet until the introduction of Buddhism.
-However, Bon is considered one of the five schools of Tibetan Buddhism.
+However, Bon is one of the five schools of Tibetan Buddhism.
 The region opened to trekking in 1989 and has an untouched and unexplored feel to it.
 Here a trekker can meet nomadic people living a lifestyle that has stretched back for centuries.

 “The Dolpo trekking” region is hard to match for its pristine beauty and rugged charm.
-The Upper Dolpo and Lower Dolpo trekking are offering an endless variety of landscapes not to mention a chance to interact with the local people.
-Truly Dolpo houses incredible diversity and can be visited many times over with never having the same experience twice.
-Though not as extreme as its neighbor to the east, Mustang, Dolpo also lies in a rain shadow area and is much drier than the rest of Nepal and receive less rain.
+The Upper-Lower Dolpo trek is offering an endless variety of landscapes along with the interaction of local people.
+Truly Dolpo has incredible diversity and visits as many times over with never having the same experience twice.
+Like it’s neighbor district Mustang, Dolpo also lies in a rain shadow area.
+And is much drier than the rest of Nepal and receive less rain.
 In Dolpo, the elevation of the trails ranges from 1650 meters (5,412ft) to 5136 meters (16,846ft) above sea level.

-Dolpo Trekking:- is the altitude ranges from 2500m to 5070m.
+Dolpo Trek:- is the altitude ranges from 2500m to 5070m.
 The best known of the many isolated high Himalayan valleys across northern Nepal.

 Day 01: Arrival in Kathmandu-Transfer to Hotel